Expand All

 yes && yes

-true combined with false fails the test because and means everything must be true:
+# true and false fail the test - AND means everything must be true

 yes and no